n1cfury/takinacissp/domain6.md

 - [NIST 800-115](https://csrc.nist.gov/publications/detail/sp/800-115/final): Technical Guide to Information Security Testing and Assessment

 ## Software Testing Levels
-- Unit Testing
+- Unit Testing: Low-level test of software components, such as functions, procedures, or objects.
-- Installation Testing
+- Installation Testing: Testing software as its install and first operated
-- Integration testing
+- Integration testing: Testing multiple software components as they're combined intoa working system.
-- Regression Testing
+- Regression Testing: Testing software after updates, modifications, or patches
-- Acceptance Testing
+- Acceptance Testing: Testing to ensure the software meets the customers operational requirements.
+Referred to as user Acceptance testing, when done by the customer.
-- Fuzzing
+- Fuzzing: Used in black-box testing.
+Sending ramdom malformed data as inputs into programs to determine if they will crash.
+One of the first steps of discovering Buffer Overflow

 ## Penetration Testing
 - Planning